 The American Institute for Conservation (AIC) is a national membership association with a large volunteer leadership.
 Overseen by a board of directors, we maintain various committees, networks, and specialty groups which contribute to health and vitality of the entire organization.
+We have information for volunteers and those interested in volunteering with us.

 For our structure, see: